Low-Cost Privacy-Preserving Decentralized Learning: Evaluation

-In addition to the privacy of each algorithm, we also evaluate the utility of its trained models using top-1 accuracy on the test set, and the communication cost of the entire training process.
-This provides a measure of the cost of privacy and the tradeoff between communication cost, model utility, and privacy.
-Moreover, since Muffliato and \sys are parameterized by noise, we show a \emph{privacy-accuracy trade-off} over multiple noise levels.
+\paragraph{Utility-privacy trade-off and communication cost} In addition to each algorithm's privacy, we measure the best utility across models during training, computed on each task's test dataset (using top-1 accuracy for CIFAR-10, and RMSE on \movielens{} MovieLens).
+We further measure the overall communication cost of the entire training process (measured in Teribytes).
+The utility and privacy measures are averaged over all nodes.

-\subsection{\sys privacy-utility tradeoff}
+\subsection{\sys{} privacy-utility tradeoff}

-We assess the privacy vs. utility tradeoff of \sys by plotting the maximum top-1 test accuracy reached (utility for nodes) against the average attack success (privacy vulnerability for nodes) throughout the learning process for increasing noise levels.
-Ideally, we strive for an accuracy close to that of \emph{No noise} while a keeping low attack success.